 First of all, why would you want to use a back brace?

-Wearing a back brace is both a non-invasive and conservative approach to help reduce back pain and improve your posture.
-This is comparing surgery.
+Well, wearing a back brace is both a non-invasive and conservative approach to help reduce back pain and improve your posture.
+This is comparing to surgery.

-Back Braces can relieve soreness and pain in the muscle and prevent further injury in your spine.
+Back braces can relieve soreness and pain in the muscles and prevent further injury in your spine.
 It works by supporting the backbone and stabilizing the affected muscles.

 Depending on the back brace design, it can cover your entire back or it can be small enough to focus only on target areas.

-If used after an injury, the back brace immobilizes the bones and its surrounding tissues giving your spine and muscles a break from their usual workload.
+If used after an injury, the back brace immobilizes the bones and its surrounding tissue giving your spine and muscles a break from their usual workload.

 Your body can relax and begin its healing process.
-No stress and no strain mean more time to repair whatever damage is in them.
+No stress and no strain mean more time to repair.

 If you are using a back brace to improve your posture, it forces your muscles and joints in a position that encourages good posture.